How To Thread A Bobbin Singer?

 Step 3: Once the bobbin is properly secured you can then reattach any screws that were removed earlier before closing up the machine again.

-What To Look For When Buying New Bobbins for Your Singer Sewing Machine?
+Factors To Look For When Buying New Bobbins for Singer Sewing Machines

 Thread Compatibility: Not all threads will fit into every bobbin so it’s important that you check whether the thread type you’re using is compatible with the bobbin model before purchasing them.
 Doing this will help ensure that your sewing projects receive a professional finish.